 Sometimes God just smiles.

 I arrived around 2:30 and it rained, hard, the rest of the afternoon.
 Many of the pads flooded in whole or in part.
-At first I tried to play it smart by toughing it out: I set up my chair under the eaves of a chair, put on some jackets, and tried to stay warm, on the logic that I was so wet that going into the tent, then coming out later to eat dinner, then going back in, would move a lot of moisture around my little tent with a down sleeping bag in it.
+At first I tried to play it smart by toughing it out: I set up my chair under the eaves of a pine, put on some jackets, and tried to stay warm, on the logic that I was so wet that going into the tent, then coming out later to eat dinner, then going back in, would move a lot of moisture around my little tent with a down sleeping bag in it.
 This was a good theory until I got too cold, then I gave up and went into the tent and made everything wet, and that was still more comfortable, until a gap in the rain gave me a chance to eat some spicy foods, and sucker clouds in the sky gave me hope it was letting up.

 It was.
 Around 8 PM, 24 hours after the storm started, the remaining short spells of drizzle faded, and I slept with more peace than can easily be imagined.